camunda/camunda-docs-manual/site/src/documents/how-tos/cockpit/develop-a-plugin/howto.md

       </dependency>
       ...

-A server side plugin API consists of a root resource and a number of sub resources that are provided by the root resource.
+A server-side plugin API consists of a root resource and a number of sub resources that are provided by the root resource.
 A root resource may inherit from `org.camunda.bpm.cockpit.plugin.resource.AbstractPluginRootResource` to receive some basic traits.
 It must publish itself on the path `plugin/$pluginName` via a `@Path` annotation.

 A root resource for our plugin may look as follows: